 Living abroad alone: That’s also an ongoing challenge for me as my parents are still in India and I wanted to bring them here.
 I realized this was nearly impossible in Europe, so I decided to move to Canada so that I at least can try to have them live with me permanently.

 Where do you work now?
 What problems do you address?

-The world is moving towards zero-emissions strategy and organization world-wide are looking for way to cut their carbon emissions.
-While working in renewable sector we get the opportunities to deal with such organizations, understand their day-to-day energy requirements and help them cut their emissions by providing power from renewable energy assets.
+The world is moving towards a “zero-emissions” strategy and organizations world-wide are looking for ways to cut their carbon emissions.
+While working in the renewables sector, we get the opportunities to deal with such organizations, understand their day-to-day energy requirements and help them cut their emissions by providing power from renewable energy assets.
 As a generation and optimization advisor at Brookfield, I need to create energy models to estimate how much our assets can produce, optimize the production so that it matches with fluctuating demand, and search for acquiring or building new renewable assets for the organization.

 These skills were acquired through online courses, on-the-job training and previous experiences.
 My typical day starts at 8 am at my workplace and focusing on high-priority projects.
 These projects mostly include in-depth analysis of data and building tools to help stakeholders and senior management make sound decisions.
 I think I have always been lucky to have great seniors and reporting managers.
 That’s what makes me feel comfortable at my job.